web2solutions/dhxMVP/README.md

 - Code Validation Suite
  - jshint - Run jsHint against application code
+ - dist
- - dist - Minify JavaScript files.
-It runs `jshint`first.
-The dist will not be executed if is there any programmimng error reported by jshint.
+    - Run jshint (_The dist will not be executed if is there any programmimng error reported by jshint_)
+    - Minify JavaScript files
+    - Copy `lib/`to `dist/`
+    - Copy `assets/`to `dist/`
+    - Copy `boilerplate_sidebar.html`to `dist/` and rename to `index.html

  - test - Unit Tests
  - git-init - init git on the repository
  - git-add - prepare staged content to the next commit
  - git-add-commit-push - prepare staged content, commit and push to the repository
  - git-push - push commit from Origin to Master branch
  - build - Build distribution.
 Performs several tasks over the code.
-If any tasks breaks, the upcoming task will not be executed.
+If any task breaks, the upcoming task will not be executed.
 The tasks order is: gi- jsHint
     - dist
     - test